-Applicant candidates will be notified of their offer of a seat in the program and cohort entry year via the RhodesState.edu email or other designated email address by May 3, 2024.
+Applicant candidates will be notified of their offer of a seat in the program and cohort entry year via the RhodesState.edu email or other designated email address by March 25, 2024.
 Acceptance of the seat must be received within one week of the notification email.

-If a student declines their seat or fails pre-requisite courses for the first fall semester, then the next qualified student will be offered that seat.
+If a student declines their seat in the 2024 cohort before May 20, 2024, the first qualified student not accepted on the 2024 application list will be offered that seat.
 This process will continue until all seats are filled.